9310 vs C158: Is One AR-15 Bolt Really Better? (No)

 The answer has nothing to do with the performance of the steel compared to 9310.
 Colt Manufacturing, which makes the U.S. military's service rifles, has a longstanding contract with Carpenter Technology Corporation to use C158 in its bolts.

 In other words, it comes down to simple cost.
-Colt has a lucrative agreement with its steel manufacturer, and this steel has been tested and proven in combat for decades.
+Colt has a lucrative and longstanding agreement with its steel manufacturer, and this steel has been tested and proven in combat for decades.

 As the adage goes, "if it ain't broke, don't fix it."
 So, Colt continues to use C158 bolts in their military rifles.
 And, because so many civilian AR-15 owners want "what the military uses," commercial bolt manufacturers continue making C158 bolts.
 The obsession with "mil-spec" AR-15 parts lives on.